Please see relevant Requirements and Guidance reference material listed below:

 Separate guides on the Code have been issued for regulated entities and for consumers.
 This answers many of the questions raised regarding the Code:

 Information on the earlier 2006 Code is available below:

 Minimum Competency Requirements

 The Minimum Competency Requirements were published by the Central Bank of Ireland in July 2006 to introduce a competency framework that is designed to establish minimum standards for regulated entities.
 Firms are required to ensure that individuals who provide advice on or sell retail financial products or who undertake certain specified activities on their behalf acquire the competencies set out in the requirements.

-In October 2011, the Central Bank published a revised Minimum Code which will come into effect on 01 December 2011.
+In October 2011, the Central Bank published a revised Minimum Competency Code which came into effect on 01 December 2011.